yuanbei/Nars-Wiki/Types-of-Links:-task-and-term-links.md

 Now consider two concepts **<raven --> bird>** and **raven**. **<raven --> bird>** has term-link to **raven** and **raven** also has a term-link to **<raven --> bird>**.
 This is **not** bi-directional link but two **different** term-links because they have different budget value.

 Below graph is for above example for clear representation.
-Task links are red while term-links are blue. _b_ stands for budget value.
+Concepts are yellow, task-links are red while term-links are blue. _b_ stands for budget value.